wolfpacs/wolfpacs/README.md

 ![Logo](priv/logo.png)

-WolfPACS is an DICOM load balancer written in Erlang.

 ## Raison d'être

-With the advent of heavy ML/AI solutions in Radiology, there is growing need to split the workload across multiple workers.
+With the advent of powerful AI solutions in Radiology, there is growing need to split the workload across multiple workers.
 **WolfPACS** acts as a load balancer, sending DICOM series to the correct worker.

+## Mission statement

+> Enable a pool of heterogeneous workers (hardware, software) to serve multiple clients in a flexible way.

 ## Status